vincmazet/bip/_sources/digital-images/transformations.md

 width: 80%
 ---

-Gamma correction modify the coulours of an image acquired by an electronic system, it is used to take into account the non-linear sensibility of human eyes to the light.
+Gamma correction modifies the coulours of an image acquired by an electronic system, it is used to take into account the non-linear sensibility of human eyes to the light.
 Here, $\gamma=0.4$
 ```